How To Make Real-Deal Southern Collard Greens

 • Start by pulling and tearing greens away from the stems.
 Take a hand full of greens, roll them up tightly lengthwise like a cigar.
 Cut them crosswise into 1/2-1 inch thick strips based on your preference of size.
 Smaller strips cook faster than bigger strips.
 We personally remove the stems but this is a personal decision.

-• Once ham hock is almost tender, add greens and about 4-5 additional cups of water (or chicken stock for more flavor) or enough to just barely cover greens to the pot.
+• Once smoked meat is almost tender, add greens, about 4 additional cups of water or enough to just barely cover greens to the pot as well as the rest of the ingredients to the pot.
 This will become your pot likker.

 Video